-A sample of the Vocabulary Development section of the Multisensory Reading Program Level 1
+Sample of the Vocabulary Development sections: Multisensory Reading Program Level 1

 Vocabulary development is essential to becoming a competent reader.